Dream to Fly: Model-Based Reinforcement Learning for Vision-Based Drone Flight: Real-world Experiments

-We deploy our approach in the real world using a high-performance racing drone with a maximum thrust-to-weight ratio (TWR) of 5.78.
-However, for our experiments, we have limited the TWR to 2.7.
-We use a modification of the \emph{Agilicious} platform \cite{foehn2022agilicious} for the real-world deployment.
-We have replaced the onboard computer with an RF receiver, which is connected directly to the flight controller\footnote{\url{https://www.betaflight.com}} and takes care of parsing the collective thrust and bodyrate commands from the offboard computer.
-This configuration is similar to the one used by professional drone racing pilots.
-This quadrotor and racing setup is shown in Fig. \ref{fig:hw_setup}.
-For the deployment in the real world, we use a hardware-in-the-loop (HIL) setup, where the images are obtained from the habitat simulator and fed into the network, and the commands produced are sent directly to the real drone platform.
-This way, we have the real world dynamics in the loop, which allows us to asses the sim-to-real gap and our policy performance when tested in the real system.
+The software setup is identical to the one used in the simulation experiments, explained in Section \ref{sec:sim_exp}.
+Regarding the hardware, we use a modification of the \emph{Agilicious} platform \cite{foehn2022agilicious} for the real-world deployment.
+We have replaced the onboard computer with an RF receiver, which is connected directly to the \textit{Betaflight} flight controller and takes care of parsing the collective thrust and bodyrate commands from the offboard computer.
+Our hardware setup is the same setup as in~\cite{geles2024demonstrating}, similar to the one used by professional drone racing pilots.
+For the deployment in the real world, we use a hardware-in-the-loop (HIL) setup, where the images are rendered using the habitat simulator and fed into the network, and the commands produced are sent directly to the real drone platform.
+This way, we have the real world dynamics in the loop, which allows us to asses the sim-to-real gap and our policy performance when tested on the real system.